Skip to content

 Handoff coverage depends on which agent is running the conversation:

 • Local to cloud works for the Warp Agent.
-It isn’t available for supported third-party agent runtimes.
+It isn’t available for third-party CLI agent sessions.

 Handoff preserves enough state that the receiving agent can resume the work, not only read about it.